MicrosoftDocs/sql-docs/azure-sql/database/automated-backups-overview.md

 > [!NOTE]
 > A 24-hour differential backup frequency may increase the time required to restore the database.

-Except for Hyperscale and Basic tier databases, you can [change backup retention period](#change-the-short-term-retention-policy) per each active database in the 1-35 day range.
+Except for Basic tier databases, you can [change backup retention period](#change-the-short-term-retention-policy) per each active database in the 1-35 day range.
 As described in [Backup storage consumption](#backup-storage-consumption), backups stored to enable PITR may be older than the retention period.
 For Azure SQL Managed Instance only, it is possible to set the PITR backup retention rate once a database has been deleted in the 0-35 days range.

+> [!NOTE]
+> Hyperscale short-term backup retention for 1-35 days is now in Preview.
+Learn more about [Managing backup retention on Hyperscale](#hyperscale-backups-and-storage-redundancy)

 If you delete a database, the system keeps backups in the same way it would for an online database with its specific retention period.
 You cannot change backup retention period for a deleted database.